-Cancer in pregnancy
+Cancer in Pregnancy Study (CIP)

-International multicentric study concerning women who are diagnosed with cancer in pregnancy.
+An international multicenter study concerning women who are diagnosed with cancer in pregnancy.

 Go to the Cancer in Pregnancy website

 The incidence of cancer during pregnancy is approximately one in 1000-1500 pregnancies.
 In The Netherlands up to 200 women are confronted with this diagnosis every year.
 It is expected that this number will increase due to the increasing maternal age and the improved diagnostic possibilities during pregnancy.
 The most common types of cancer are breast cancer, cervix cancer, hematological malignancies, melanoma and ovarian cancer.
 Performing diagnostic- and therapeutic interventions in pregnant women with cancer causes medical, ethical and psychological dilemmas for both caretakers and parents.
 A routine therapeutic termination of pregnancy is not advised since pregnancy itself does not seem to influence prognosis.
 Recent studies show that several 'standard' interventions for the non-pregnant population are relatively safe for the unborn child when using additional protection.
 A multidisciplinary approach with a team of obstetricians, surgeons, medical oncologists, radiotherapists, pediatricians, phycologists and pharmacologists is therefore necessary in providing the best possible care for the pregnant woman with cancer.
 Since the incidence of cancer in pregnancy is low and the population diverse, it is important to centralize the knowledge on cancer in pregnancy and to further investigate the treatment possibilities for this patient population in order to improve care for both mother and child.